mwbowers/mwbowers.github.io/reference/datagate/datagate-common/clr-string-helpers.md

 ---
 title: ClrStringHelpers class
-description: This class offers some abstractions for .NET string functions peculiar to the net core platform (and suggested by CA).
+description: "This class offers some abstractions for .NET string functions peculiar to the net core platform (and suggested by CA). "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 This class offers some abstractions for .NET string functions peculiar